trungvose/jira-clone-angular/README.md

 - Scrollable layout with Flexbox
 - Deploy Angular application to Netlify

-I will take two weeks break to continue working with the [typescript-data-structures][typescript-dsa] repo.
+I will take two weeks break to:

+- Fix bugs and UI enhancements for Angular Jira clone.
+- Continue working with the [typescript-data-structures][typescript-dsa] repo.

 [typescript-dsa]: https://github.com/trungk18/typescript-data-structures